Ptaylo11/cse210-Team08/README.md

 Stephen Sanders

 Hey, I'm Stephen.
 I live in Illinois, and hoping this semester goes well for me.
 I don't have much interesting with me either, my interests are drawing and video games, kinda like Marianne.
 Once we have github figured out, things ought to go more smoothly.

+Payton Taylor

+Hello, I am Payton.
+I am from Idaho Falls and something interesting about me is that I have been racing dirt bikes since I was 4 years old.
+I enjoy video games and being outdoors.
+I look forward to working with you guys!!